 This is a slow gentle process, so it allows the muscles and tendons to respond to the treatment.
 Patients do not go into spasm.
 The treatment doesn’t just work the joint, but also works on the muscles and tendons.
-Motorized and computerized spinal decompression allows the ability to target the injured disc, creating better results than traction.
+Motorized and computerized spinal decompression therapy in Boise allows the ability to target the injured disc, creating better results than traction.

 What is Spinal Decompression?

 Spinal Decompression is non-surgical treatment.
 It works on the forces that will help distract those areas that are inflamed, to relieve pressure off the nerves.
 Combined with rehabilitation, it actually helps re-educate muscles, ligaments, and tendons, creating a healthier disc environment.
 Discs naturally remain healthy by activity, such as compression and decompression forces which you would get from activity such as walking.
 Your spine is made of vertebrate, disc, and nerves.
 The vertebrate is bone and the disc contains a jell-like substance which separates the vertebrate.
 When you have a disc injury, it means the vertebrate will pinch the disc making the disc spread out.
 When the disc spreads out it can touch the nerve, sending pain throughout the body.
 (This is just one of the many conditions helped by Spinal Decompression).